genomicsclass/book/pages/standard_errors.md

 ##   7.7164683   0.1129019
 ```

 They are identical because they are doing the same thing.
-Also note that we approxiamte the Monte Carlo reulsts:
+Also note that we approximate the Monte Carlo results:

 ```r
 apply(betahat,2,sd)